bineetchaubey/ZF2Amazoncloudsearch/README.md

 ZF2 module for amazon cloud Search
 ==============

-How we can use this
+Installation using composer
 --------------

-- add a  'zf2/amazoncloudsearch' : 'dev'  in composer.json file
+- add a  'zf2/ZF2Amazoncloudsearch' : 'dev'  in composer.json file
 - now excute composer install
 - add Module in you application.config.php file

-* How you can use this in your project *
+** How you can use this in your project **

 	$cloudobj = $this->getServiceLocator()->get('cloudSearch');